Hammercult

 Hammercult was an Israeli-based thrash metal band, founded in 2010.
-The band is regarded as the leading extreme metal band of the Israeli metal movement in the 2000s.

 Band history

 Formation, Rise of the Hammer EP and Wacken Metal Battle (2010–2011)

 The official founding of the band took place in October 2010 with the band going into full activity on their first show a few months later in Be'er Sheva, Israel, on December 25, 2010.
 The band's line-up included Yakir Shochat (vocals), Arie Aranovich (guitar) and Elad Manor (bass), Guy Ben-David (guitar), and Maayan Henik (drums), making the band a supergroup in the Israeli heavy metal scene.

 A few months following the band formation, the band released their first release, a 5 track digital EP named Rise Of The Hammer.
 The EP was available for free over the internet and made an impact in the underground scene.

 On April 12, 2011, the band participated in the Israeli Wacken Metal Battle finals at Tel Aviv, where bands competed for a chance to represent Israel at the 2011 edition of Wacken Open Air, and compete against bands from the whole world.
 Hammercult won the competition by a huge gap, earning them a place at the 2011 W:O:A.

 On July 28, 2011, a few days before leaving to perform at the Wacken Open Air festival, the band held a release show for their debut EP Rise of the Hammer in Tel Aviv.

 On August 5, 2011, after performing at the Wacken Open Air Metal Battle contest on August 3, it was announced that Hammercult had beaten bands from all around the world and was declared as the winner of the 2011 edition of W:O:A Metal Battle, granting them new instruments and endorsements from various companies such as Washburn Guitars and Eden Electronics.